Aletheios/v-drag-drop/README.md

 * `drag-leave`: Fired when a dragged item leaves the drop zone.

 * `drag-drop`: Fired when an item has been dropped on the drop zone.
-Called with the dragged data and the drop event data, in order to retrieve the precise mouse coordinates of the drop if needed.
+Called with the dragged data and the original drop event.
+This enables you for example to retrieve the precise mouse coordinates of the drop.